 The most recent model of climate-forced stratigraphic deposition for the NPLD was constructed by Hvidberg et al. [2012].
 This model builds a simulated stratigraphy by varying the deposition rates of ice and dust in the last 5 Myr according to surface temperatures derived from the insolation solution of Laskar et al. [2004a].
 The authors constrain the free parameters of the model by attempting to fit their synthetic stratigraphy to that of the column mapped by Fishbaugh et al. [2010a].
 Using these parameters and extending their solution to 10 Ma, their simulated NPLD begins to accumulate at ~4.2 Ma, consistent with previous models of global climate [Levrard et al., 2007].
 In addition, their model reproduces the four packets of layers observed by SHARAD [Phillips et al., 2008].

-An obvious shortcoming of the research summarized in this section is the lack of studies done of the SPLD compared to the NPLD.
+The SPLD are more poorly studied than the NPLD.
 The temporal variation of Mars’ astronomical parameters is chaotic [Laskar et al., 2004a], so the length of an accurate solution is limited by imprecision in the current precession rates [Byrne, 2009].
 Currently, insolation solutions can only be considered accurate back to between 10 and 20 Ma.
-The earliest age estimate of the surface of the SPLD is about 10 Ma and it could be as old as 100 Myrs [Koutnik et al., 2002].
+The estimated surface age of the SPLD is at least 10 Ma and it could be as old as 100 Myrs [Koutnik et al., 2002].
 This makes the identification of cyclostratigraphic signatures of orbital forcing in the SPLD a significantly more complex endeavor than it is for the NPLD.
 Nevertheless, as estimates of precession rates improve, and better data becomes available, the cyclostratigraphic study of the SPLD will naturally evolve with the goal of drawing a complete picture of astronomically forced polar deposition that describes the geologic history as far back as the time of emplacement of both units.

 1.3 Scope of this study